 - Fridays: Vehicles with license plates ending in 9 and 0 cannot drive.
 Vehicles with license plates ending in all other numbers can drive freely.

-The following weekend restrictions are enforced.
-Driving is permitted between the hours of 5 am and 7 pm
+The following weekend restrictions are enforced across the country in both orange and yellow zones.
+Driving is permitted between the hours of 5 am and 8 pm

 - Saturdays: Vehicles with license plates ending in even numbers cannot drive.
 Vehicles with license plates ending in an odd number can drive to establishments that have been permitted to operate by the Health Ministry (e.g. supermarkets, pharmacies, gyms, health centers, hotels).